ollecram/zee_einstein-gravity-in-a-nutshell/01_Part_I.md

 An often repeated statement says that *due to a simple "symmetry argument"* the points occupied in the course of time by a particle subject to a central force field are all contained in a plane.

-It all relates to a couple of more First of all, Let see how such symmetry argument can be construed from very basic assumptions.
+It all relates to a couple of more basic aFirst of all, Let see how such symmetry argument can be construed from very basic assumptions.

 Assuming empty space to have no preferred direction, the only directions that may all directions one can logically make use of in